Parking Forms & Applications

 - Changes in carpool status: It is mandatory that changes in carpool status be reported to the Office of Transportation and Parking.
 Changes in status include, but are not limited to changes in residency, changes in carpool members, or a change of carpool vehicles.

 - Monitoring: Transportation and Parking staff monitor carpools.
-The Office of Transportation and Parking may suspend carpool privileges for violation of carpool rules.
+The Department of Transportation and Parking may suspend carpool privileges for violation of carpool rules.
 The success of the carpooling program depends on the integrity of its participants.
-The Office of Transportation and Parking will protect the anonymity of persons reporting violations of carpool regulations.
+The Department of Transportation and Parking will protect the anonymity of persons reporting violations of carpool regulations.
 Any carpool participant found to be in violation of this section will be subject to parking citations with associated fines.